 You must be transparent with your doctor.
 The doctor must know all your symptoms and limitations both for your health and your disability claim.
 This is because the SSA will be reviewing all your doctor’s prescriptions.
 The SSA will also review whether you are taking all your medications and how you are responding to the treatment that is offered to you.

 The SSA will also see whether you are suffering from any other disease along with RA.
 Some people tend to suffer from depression and anxiety in addition to RA.
-When you are represented by a Philadelphia Lawyer in front of the SSA then the chances of your application getting approved will increase.
+When you are represented by an Ohio Disability Lawyers in front of the SSA then the chances of your application getting approved will increase.

 Monday : 9am–5pm